 The Certified Flight Instructor Flight Review lab will focus on those flight and classroom operations required of a CFI.
 The student will have gained the practical understanding of the responsibility, skills and proficiency required to successfully flight instruct in airplanes (single-engine and instrument).
 The student will be able to provide ground instruction appropriate to the flight training being given.
 The need for continuing education for the CFI will be emphasized.
 All students' teaching and flight activity will be evaluated using the FAA Airman Certification Standards (ACS) Prerequisites for this course are the FAA Certificated Flight Instructor Certificates (CFI, CFII).
 As a requirement for completion of this course, students must present their certificates which will be scanned and saved as part of their Vaughn academic record.
 In addition, students will complete a simulator flight review.
 A simulator lab fee is required.
+FAA RATP Qualified.
 Prerequisites: FLT470, FLT471, Class II FAA Medical, FAA Commercial Pilot Certificate.
+This course (FLT482) is being replaced by FLT473 and FLT474.